-Things proceed differently with \NTP{}.
+Things should proceed differently with \NTP{}.
 We argue that a \NTP{}-learner would fail to learn the plan $\latent:= \Gamma$.
-The key intuition is that that an \NTP{}-learner learns the parent $\Gamma$ witnessing the siblings $(\gamma, \gamma')$ as input.
-This is trivial to fit: the parent is simply the mutual neighbor of the two siblings revealed in the prefix! \citetalias{bachmann24pitfalls} term such shortcuts as Clever Hans cheats since the model witnesses and exploits part of the ground-truth it must generate (the \texttt{siblings}).
-Such cheats are simpler than even the true generative rule and are thus quickly picked up during learning.
-The model then loses any supervision to learn the latent plan, $z:= \Gamma$.
+The key intuition is that an \NTP{}-learner learns the parent $\Gamma$ witnessing the siblings $(\gamma, \gamma')$ as input.
+This is trivial to fit: the parent is simply the mutual neighbor of the two siblings revealed in the prefix; \citetalias{bachmann24pitfalls} term this a ``Clever Hans cheat'' since the model witnesses and exploits part of the ground-truth it must generate (the \texttt{siblings}).
+Such cheats, being simpler than even the true generative rule, are quickly picked up during learning due to the well-known simplicity bias of gradient-descent-trained neural networks \citep{shah20simplicity}.
+Subsequently, any gradient supervision from the parent $\Gamma$ is lost (also known as gradient starvation \citep{pezeshki21starvation}), leaving no guidance to learn the latent plan, $z:= \Gamma$.

-After the Clever Hans cheat is learned, the \NTP{}-learner learns the second sibling not through the plan-conditioned distribution $p(\gamma'| \bm{z}:= \Gamma)$ but through the next-token-conditional, $p(\gamma'| \gamma)$.
-This is a complex distribution: learning this would require witnessing every sibling-sibling pair totalling $O(m \cdot n^2)$ many training data --- larger by a factor of $n$ than the data requirements of the more natural rule.
+After the Clever Hans cheat is learned, we conjecture that the \NTP{}-learner learns the second sibling not through the plan-conditioned distribution $p(\gamma'| \bm{z}:= \Gamma)$ but through the next-token-conditional, $p(\gamma'| \gamma)$.
+This is a complex distribution: learning this may require witnessing every sibling-sibling pair totalling $O(m \cdot n^2)$ many training data --- larger by a factor of $n$ compared to the natural rule.

-More abstractly, in our tasks, it is most efficient to learn a well-planned random latent $p(\latent)$ and a subsequent latent-conditioned distribution $p(\seq | \latent)$.
+\textbf{Summary of argument.} Abstractly, in a creative leap-of-thought task, it is most efficient to learn a well-planned random latent $p(\latent)$ and a subsequent latent-conditioned distribution $p(\seq | \latent)$.
 However, \NTP{} factorizes this into pieces of the form $p(\seqtoken_i | \seq_{<i}, \latent)$.
-Consequently, the model learns uninformative latents from the later tokens, lured by Clever Hans cheats.
-Conversely, the earlier tokens are learned through complex rules bereft of a latent plan.
-While this may not lead to complete breakdown of learning as in \citetalias{bachmann24pitfalls}, it must lead to data-hungry learning.
+Consequently, on the later tokens, the model may be lured by Clever Hans cheats and learn uninformative latents.
+Conversely, the model may learn the earlier through complex rules, bereft of a latent plan.
+While this may not lead to complete breakdown of learning as in \citetalias{bachmann24pitfalls} in our tasks, we hypothesize it must lead to data-hungry learning.